 When we first issued this ranking list it was just for

-a bit of fun but so many people are now taking it as the gospel of the
+a bit of fun but so many people are now taking it as the gospel of

-is, errors in this list but this list should be the most “error
+still is, errors in this list but this list should be the most “error

 free” list we have ever published.

-We have and do still get a lot of people complaining about the “real”
+We have and do still get a lot of people complaining about the “real” ranking

 We have gone back over the years and amended all previous incarnations

 of the team so they are called Small Heath.
-We have then added the points
+We have then added the

-Small Heath’s performance over the years.
+of Small Heath’s performance over the years.